Articles on: Ring

 Movement or muscle tension can cause interference.

-👉 Find a quiet place to sit down, relax your arm on your thighs, and stay still during the 40-second recording.
+👉 Find a quiet place to sit down, relax your arm just above your thighs (without touching them), and stay still during the 40-second recording.

 2. Ensure Good Skin Contact

-Make sure the ring fits snugly on your finger — not too loose, not too tight — to maintain steady skin contact.
+Make sure the ring fits snugly on your finger — not too loose, not too tight — to maintain steady skin contact with the electrodes.

 3. Use the Correct Hand Position